marchanyanehu/diploma_v1/docs/AI_PROMPTS.md

 | `micro_snippet` | 150 chars | Focused HTML context for precise regex generation |
 | `best_snippet` | 4000 chars | Larger context as fallback |

+Execution model (current):
+- LLM is used to propose examples and generate regex.
+- **Only regex matches are returned**.
+If regex generation or matching fails, the field is marked unavailable (no LLM fallback).
+- Schema extraction also returns regex-only results (LLM output is used only to seed regex generation).

-This architecture means **page size doesn't matter** - a 10MB page works just as well as a 10KB page.
+This architecture means **page size doesn't matter** - a 10MB page works just as well as a 10KB page; regex runs locally on the full captured content.

 ### System Prompt